Is Laser Hair Removal Permanent? What to Expect Long Term

 Back and chest70 to 85 percentLow to moderate

 Will hair grow back after laser treatment?
 Some hair may return over time, particularly in hormonally sensitive areas.
 Most regrowth is finer and sparser than the original.
-Periodic maintenance sessions typically keep the area at the desired level of smoothness.

 Advertisement

-Get my free quotes
+Get my maintenance estimate